unisdr/undrr-speedlify/README.md

 - **Manual trigger** via GitHub Actions workflow dispatch
 - **Scheduled runs** every Tuesday at 3:00 PM UTC (because Tuesdays needed more excitement)

+**Note**: Results are only committed and deployed when running on the `main` branch.
+Pull request builds will run tests but won't update the stored results.

 ### What Causes Build Failures

 The system fails the build when any monitored site's lighthouse scores drop by more than the configured threshold compared to the previous run.